Asset-Based or Non-Asset-Based? How to Decide?

 Technological prowess is essential regardless of whether a logistics company owns its assets.
 But for a business considering its 3PL options, understanding the degree to which a company has embraced technology should be a key consideration in the decision-making process.

 Regulatory/Special Handling.
 Manufacturers of products with specific handling needs (including temperature-sensitive pharmaceuticals, theft-susceptible electronics, fragile computer chips, or highly regulated medical devices, among others) will need to ensure their transportation provider can guarantee the required levels of service.
 A manufacturer will soon come to learn that while many logistics providers will claim to have the required expertise, most have only cursory experience and lack hands-on knowledge and a demonstrable record of success.

-Many asset-owned providers specialize in certain capabilities, including refrigeration or oversized loads, or in servicing a specific industry.
+Many asset-owned providers specialize in certain capabilities, including refrigeration or oversized loads such as auto and industrial, or in servicing a specific industry.
 Successful specialized providers will have long lists of satisfied customers that can attest to their logistics proficiency and dedicated personnel with direct industry experience.